-You know that dogs are omnivores, meaning they eat both meat and plants.
-You might see high-protein dog food recipes advertised in marketing—or maybe you just want your dog to have a protein boost.
-Many are trying their hands at homemade and raw diet recipes, too.
+Dogs can eat both meat and plants, but they descended from carnivore species that thrive on high-protein diets.
+You might see high-protein dog food recipes advertised in marketing, or maybe you just want your dog to have a protein boost.
+Many owners are even trying their hands at homemade and raw diet recipes.

 So, no matter your reason for delving into protein-rich ingredients, what are your options?
 Let’s find out all about protein for your pooch.